temporalio/documentation/docs/workflows.md

 ## Schedules

-A Schedule contains instructions for starting a [Workflow Execution](#workflow-executions) at specific times, and is meant to be a more flexible and user-friendly approach over [Temporal Cron Jobs](#cron-jobs).
+A Schedule contains instructions for starting a [Workflow Execution](#workflow-executions) at specific times, and is meant to be a more flexible and user friendly approach over [Temporal Cron Jobs](#cron-jobs).

 - [How to enable Schedules](#how-to-enable-schedules)
 - [How to operate Schedules using tctl](/tctl/schedule/)